satsummit/satsummit.github.io/docs/README.md

 The global pages belong to the event itself and can be seen as meta pages.
 Any page in `src/pages` is a global page unless under a specific edition directory.

-There are also some dynamic global pages (the insights pages), created through the `createPages` API.
-See `gatsby-node/insights-pages.mjs`.
+There are also some dynamic global pages (the updates pages), created through the `createPages` API.
+See `gatsby-node/updates-pages.mjs`.

 ### Edition pages